Walking down the street one Saturday morning, Rodney heard the old Steely Dan song Rikki Don’t Lose That Number.

 The bucket toilets were the worst.
 Sharing a cell with a perfect stranger and his shit all night.

-After a month he got transferred to a prison farm, Karnet, about a hundred kilometres from the city.
+After a month he got transferred to a prison farm, Karnet, about a hundred km’s from the city.
 He missed his family, his cars, his girls, and he missed his music.

-Sometimes, passing by a warden’s post, he caught a snatch of a cricket game or a horse race on the radio.
+Sometimes passing by a Warden’s post he caught a snatch of a cricket game or a horse race on the office radio.
 Nothing he was really interested in but it was, even more than music, the sound of freedom.

 For some reason he had spent the whole morning ruminating over ‘Rikki Don’t Lose That Number’.

 As best he could recall, he had never owned a copy of it.
 It had no emotional significance to him, had no special place in his life.
 Why was he coming back to it?

 It wasn’t one of those annoying, boppy, repetitive songs that you just couldn’t get out of your head.
 This song was 1974 coming back to him in spades.
 But why?

 Getting out of prison was probably one of the most bewildering moments of 1975.
 The final four weeks had been interminable, much worse than the previous 11 months put together.

 Over cups of tea, the soon-to-be-released guys planned their first nights of freedom.
 Beer, more beer, hookers and dope were top of the list.

 But for Rodney, for reasons he couldn’t explain, there was only one thing he wanted: water.